vjlab/resources/content/mrbayes_quickstart.md

 * **Number of chains*** - It's difficult to ascertain the optimal number of chains - 4 chains does not garauntee 4x better MCMC mixing.
 Mixing, after all, is ultimately dependant on the dataset.
 So for now, 2 chains is the best strategy that minimally utilizes the chain-swapping feature.
 * **Number of runs** - On our server, increasing the number of runs will just slow down total compute time by a multiple of however many runs were started.
 So might as well initialize reruns as necessary, instead of asking for 3 runs at once.

+### Running on a Server/Cluster

+`mrbayes` behaves like `BEAST` in that its estimates of remaining runtime will be very erratic at the start of the MCMC chain during the burn-in; it's quite normal for `mrbayes` to estimate, say 40h left of required runtime, and then drop to 30h, only after an hour.
+Unfortunately, this makes estimating the required walltime quite difficult for submission to M3.
+For single runs, best to just run on our server - though, of course, the more you try to run at once, the slower each run will be.
+If you _really_ have to submit to M3, do a 1-to-2h pilot run first, just to get an estimate of burn-in and total runtime required.

 ### Useful Links

 * [1] [Wikipedia article](https://en.wikipedia.org/wiki/Bayesian_inference_in_phylogeny) on MCMCMC